Appearance

 The disable state persists.
 Reloading the project or restarting your browser doesn't re-enable.

-Reordering — and the order-matters trap
+Reordering by drag — and the order-matters trap

 Reordering matters because of the sequential feed-through.
 Moving step 3 to step 1 means step 3's writes are now visible to what used to be steps 1 and 2.